learnerxuan/PowerPoint-to-PDF-Converter/README.md

 - Cannot convert password-protected presentations without manual intervention
 - Processing speed depends on presentation complexity and system performance

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for any bugs or feature requests.

 ## Acknowledgments

 - Uses the `pywin32` library for COM interface access